hoprnet/hopr-collaboration/cli/README.md

     ```
     yarn build
     ```
+    Noted that any code changed in this folder needs to run this command to be effective.

 ## Use

+### Results
+Returned results are saved under the `result.txt` file.
+Except for `register`, results returned from all the other commands are appended in that file. `register` will overwrite the file.

+### Commands
 > <> denotes required parameters, [] denotes optional parameters.

 1. Registration (can be done while the chip is offline)
 ```
 node dist/index register <devicekey> <userkey> [network] [relayerkey]
 ```
+The first blockhash to be signed is returned

 2. Initialization / Startup
 ```